The history of Smallhythe Place

 The precise age of Smallhythe Place is not known, though the style of the building suggests that it was built in the early 16th century.
 A fire on 31 July 1514 destroyed some of the village Small Hythe and it is likely that the house was built shortly afterwards.

 Traditionally, the house was believed to have been the port reeve's house but there is no documented evidence for the existence of a port reeve at Small Hythe.
 It is also possible that the house may have served as an inn or court house, or may have been the home or office of a local shipbuilder.
 The River Rother once flowed through Small Hythe, allowing a major medieval shipyard to thrive; both Henry V and Henry VIII had large ships built here.

 Dame Ellen Terry 1847-1928

 Victorian actress Dame Ellen Terry led an extraordinary and unconventional life.
-She was the leading actress of her time with a career spanning 65 yrs.
-She married three times and had two illegitimate children.
+She was the doyenne of Shakespearean drama, giving unrivalled performances of his iconic female leads throughout a career spanning 65 years.

 Ellen first saw Smallhythe Place when she was riding through from Rye to Tenterden with Henry Irving on her pony and trap and instantly fell in love with the property, so requested to be told if it were ever to become available to buy.
 Some years later in 1899 a postcard with a Tenterden postmark was sent to Ellen's Chelsea house with the brief message "House for Sale".
 Later that year she purchased Smallhythe Place and lived there happily for almost 30 years.